 I was not able to find a hadith that

 al-Aqsa and heaven,

 but since Muslims so frequently claim it happened,

 and al-Isra 17:1 does

-let’s assume that Islam actually has a coherent version of this story
+let’s assume in good faith that Islam actually has a coherent version of this story

 or is totally irrelevant, so he left it out.